Mark Chu

-Mark Bo Chu (born May 12, 1989) is an Australian multidisciplinary artist and writer.
-His public murals are shown in Atlantic City and Melbourne, and he has held painting exhibitions in Melbourne, Shanghai and New York, often focusing on the human figure.
-Chu's 2013 debut solo show exhibited specimens of his own dandruff and in 2019 he undertook the Q Bank Gallery Residency in Queenstown, Tasmania.
-In contributions to scientific research, Chu has co-authored papers in Elsevier's Cognition (journal), the International Committee on Computational Linguistics Conference, the Association for Computing Machinery's Creativity and Cognition Conference, and the Association for Computational Linguistics.
-In 2019 he graduated from the Santa Fe Institute's Complex Systems Summer School where he co-founded the aesthetics research collective Comp-syn who were 2021 European Commission STARTS Prize semifinalists.
-Chu is a past restaurant reviewer for The Age Good Food Guide.
+Mark Bo Chu (born May 12, 1989) is an Australian artist, writer and complexity scientist.
+His artwork ranges from murals to portraits and streetscapes, often depicting the everyday.
+Chu's 2013 debut solo show exhibited specimens of his own dandruff.
+As a scientific researcher, Chu has co-authored papers in journals such as Nature (journal) and Cognition (journal).
+He is a graduate of the Santa Fe Institute's Complex Systems Summer School where he co-founded the aesthetics research collective Comp-syn who were 2021 European Commission STARTS Prize semifinalists.
+Chu is a past restaurant reviewer for The Age Good Food Guide and integrates hospitality into his art practise.
 At thirteen years old he recorded as a piano soloist with the Melbourne Symphony Orchestra and was a 2005 keyboard finalist in the ABC Young Performers Awards.
 He is a fiction graduate of Columbia University's MFA and past winner of the engineering school's interdisciplinary design challenge.
-Chu's 2021 concept sculpture "The Giving Ox" was intentionally fixed at a price of zero dollars, with the owner instructed to live as generously as possible until passing on the work for the fixed price.
-Chu was a recipient of the MH Carnegie NFT Fellowship, through which he exhibited crime theory collectibles Crypto Crimz at the Sydney Contemporary Art Fair.
+In 2022, for a candid portrait of his partner author Nell Pierce, Chu received a Highly Commended prize for the Lester Prize.

 Mark Chu is the son of Chinese-Australia composer Chu Wanghua, and grandson of Chinese scholar and dissident Chu Anping.
-He lives in Melbourne with his partner Nell Pierce.
+He lives in Melbourne with his partner Nell Pierce, and their children.